taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 ### React's Context for Provider and Consumer

-React's context API is a powerful feature.
+The context API is a powerful feature in React.
 You will not often see it when using plain React, but might consider using it when your React application grows in size and depth from a component perspective.
 Basically, React's context API takes the clutter away of passing mandatory props, that are needed by every component, down your whole component tree.
 Most often components in between are not interested in these props.

 But you will not only see it when using plain React.
-Often React's Context API can be seen in action when using an external state management library such as Redux or MobX.
+Often React's context API can be seen in action when using an external state management library such as Redux or MobX.
 There, you often end up with a `Provider` component at the top of your component hierarchy that bridges your state layer (Redux/MobX/...) to your view layer (React).
 The `Provider` component receives the state as props and afterward, each child component has implicitly access to the managed state by Redux and MobX.

 Do you remember the last time when you had to pass props several components down your component tree?
 In plain React, you can be confronted often with this issue which is called "prop drilling".
 It can happen that a couple of these props are even mandatory for each child component.
 Thus you would need to pass the props down to each child component.
 In return, this would clutter every component in between which has to pass down these props without using them oneself.